malyn/Enforth/DESIGN.md

 # Initialization

 ARF is initialized with an array.
 ARF takes over that array and uses it for the dictionary and stacks (the latter which are configurable in the constructor).
 The stacks start at the end of the array and the dictionary at the beginning.
-At the very beginning of the array are the RAM definitions for `EVALUATE` and `QUIT` per the discussion earlier.

-`go()` takes the name of the word to find and execute and, by default, that word is `COLD`.  `COLD` compiles `EVALUATE` and `QUIT` into the dictionary and then calls `ABORT` (which calls `QUIT`).
+`go()` takes the name of the word to find and execute and, by default, that word is `COLD`.  `COLD` initializes the system and then calls `ABORT` (which calls `QUIT`).
 The caller could also specify `WARM-EEPROM` which copies the dictionary from EEPROM to RAM and then calls `ABORT` (since the EEPROM would already have to contain `EVALUATE` and `QUIT`).

 Later, we will allow people to specify `WARM-EEPROM` which loads and verifies the EEPROM and then calls `ABORT`.
 Finally, people will eventually be able to specify their own turnkey word (which of course also requires the EEPROM to be loaded).